geographieactuelle/fairedescartes/README.md

 # Making an infobox

 The Infobox class has no parameters.
+NOTE: This class has not been updated since 2021.

 ## Adding text